naveter/jGetFreeProxyList/README.md

 1. jGetFreeProxyList checks every proxy through popular sites you set up;
 1. jGetFreeProxyList return in your app list of checked proxies.

-**NOTICE!
-This was my first work with Java, I did It without best Java practices!**

-See [Wiki](https://github.com/naveter/jGetFreeProxyList/wiki) for more details.
+See [Documentation](https://github.com/naveter/jGetFreeProxyList/wiki) for more details.